GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/lab-and-field-data-differences/index.md

 distribution where:

 - 88% of visits saw an LCP of 2.5 seconds or less (good).
-- 8% of visits saw LCP between 2.5 and 4 seconds (needs improvement).
+- 8% of visits saw an LCP between 2.5 and 4 seconds (needs improvement).
-- 4% of visits saw and LCP greater than 4 seconds (poor).
+- 4% of visits saw an LCP greater than 4 seconds (poor).

 At the 75th percentile, LCP was 1.8 seconds: